povilaskarvelis/e2p-simulator/paper/paper.md

 - Chart.js for additional charting capabilities [@chartjs]
 - MathJax.js for rendering mathematical expressions [@mathjax]

-The application is designed to be accessible without installation, running entirely on the web.
+The application is designed to be accessible without installation, running entirely on the web (e2p-simulator.com).
 This implementation ensures broad accessibility across different operating systems and devices.
 Alternatively, the tool can also be run on a local node.
+The instructions and examples of usage are included in the tool on the Get Started page.

 # Acknowledgements